 Glen Craig @ Free From Broke writes Roth IRA 5 Year Rule on Withdrawals – Understanding the Roth IRA 5 year rule for withdrawals isn’t that hard but it’s important to understand should you need to take money from the account.

-William @ PT Money Personal Finance writes http://ptmoney.com/effects-of-inflation-prepare/ – Is “stagflation” on the horizon?
+William @ PT Money Personal Finance writes The Effects of Inflation and How to Prepare for It – Is “stagflation” on the horizon?
 If so, there are some things you should do with your income, investments, and expenses in order to prepare your household.

 Lazy Man @ Lazy Man and Money writes Wills Vs Trusts Revisited – I went to see Janet Brewer an estate planning attorney in Palo Alto.
 She was kind of enough to offer a free hour consultation.
 What I found out was that we probably don’t need a trust.

 Jacob @ I Heart Budgets writes How To Save Money: New Dishwasher – Don’t you hate it when your appliances unexpectedly die?
 I don’t!
 I bust out the good wine every time we have a mechanical casualty!